-Home renovations can take a while, especially if you have to wait for permits or weather.
-Planning around annual cold spells or seasonally wet conditions as well as big celebrations like birthdays can help solve a number of the common delays with home renovations in Vancouver and save you a lot of headaches during your project.
+Home renovations take time, especially if you have to wait for permits or weather.
+Planning around annual cold spells or seasonally wet conditions, as well as big celebrations like birthdays, can help solve a number of the common delays with home renovations in Vancouver.

 Make a Wish List

-Build out two columns in a spreadsheet.
-In one, have your wants.
-In the other, have your needs.
-Going into your meeting with a general contractor this list will be invaluable to work out what is and what is not within your budget.
-This also allows you to prioritize what is a necessity for now and what should wait for a later time.
+One way to create a renovation wish list is to build out two columns in a spreadsheet.
+In one column, write down your wants and in the other, write down your needs.
+While meeting with a general contractor this list will be invaluable to working out what is and what is not within your budget.
+This also allows you to prioritize what is a necessity for now and what can wait for a later time.

-Looking for the right general contractor is crucial to the home renovation project’s success.
-Before hiring any company it is important to interview a few and find out what their expertise is.
-This is also a great time to have any questions that you might have answered about the project itself.
+Looking for the right general contractor is crucial to the project’s success.
+It is important to do your research and to find out what each company specializes in.
+This is also a great time to find answers to any questions that you might have about the project itself.

 You’ve found the perfect home contractor and the permits have all been approved.
-This is the time where things can get a little disruptive to your life.
-Barring any delays, the home renovation should only take a maximum of a couple of weeks.
+This is the time when things can become somewhat disruptive to your everyday life.
 It might be worth taking some time off during the project so that you can oversee the builder’s work (and make them a cup of tea or coffee.)

 The work is done and you’re in love with your new home.
-But, there’s still some work to do.
-Now is the time to apply for any home improvement tax credits that you might be eligible for as well as calculating your monthly loan repayments or interviewing real estate professionals if you plan to sell your newly renovated property.
+But, there is still some work to do.
+Now is the time to apply for any home improvement tax credits that you might be eligible for as well as calculate your monthly loan repayments or interview real estate professionals if you’re planning to sell your newly renovated property.